I'm Gonna Get You (Bizarre Inc song): Music video

+Impact and legacy

-Impact and legacyPitchfork included "I'm Gonna Get You" in their list of "Ten Actually Good 90s Jock Jams" in 2010.Porcys listed the song at number 75 in their ranking of "100 Singles 1990-1999" in 2012, adding, "Well, why do I think it's such a good job?
+Peter Paphides and Simon Price from Melody Maker wrote in 1994, that merging of Italo and garage had resulted in "a million fantastic, brutally poppy house tracks with loads of sampled screaming divas", like "I'm Gonna Get You".Pitchfork included "I'm Gonna Get You" in their list of "Ten Actually Good 90s Jock Jams" in 2010.
+Porcys listed the song at number 75 in their ranking of "100 Singles 1990-1999" in 2012, adding, "Well, why do I think it's such a good job?
 Firstly, the level of energy produced for over five minutes does not settle down even for a second.
 Secondly, samples straight from Joselyn Brown are used in a thoughtful and extremely catchy way.
 Thirdly, Angie Brown's vocals cause chills around the third cervical vertebra.
-It is more than a confession, it is a musical expression of female stubbornness and an offer that cannot be rejected."Fact put "I'm Gonna Get You" at number-one in their list of "21 Diva-House Belters That Still Sound Incredible" in 2014.BuzzFeed listed the song at number 20 in their list of "The 101 Greatest Dance Songs Of the '90s" in 2017.Mixmag ranked it as one of the 30 best songs in their "The 30 Best Vocal House Anthems Ever" list in 2018, noting, "With its call and response lyrics, electrifying piano line and shining rave sensibilities, this one's still a certified banger!
+It is more than a confession, it is a musical expression of female stubbornness and an offer that cannot be rejected."Fact put "I'm Gonna Get You" at number-one in their list of "21 Diva-House Belters That Still Sound Incredible" in 2014.
+BuzzFeed listed the song at number 20 in their list of "The 101 Greatest Dance Songs of the '90s" in 2017.
+Mixmag ranked it as one of the 30 best songs in their "The 30 Best Vocal House Anthems Ever" list in 2018, noting, "With its call and response lyrics, electrifying piano line and shining rave sensibilities, this one's still a certified banger!
 It hits like a shot of liquid serotonin in the dance, with the assertive tone of Brown’s vocals grabbing dancefloors by the scruff of the neck and thrusting them into overdrive."
 And in 2019, "I'm Gonna Get You" was included in their ranking of "The 20 Best Diva House Tracks".